-What You Should Know About the Places we Live, Work, & Play
+What You Should Know About the Places we Live, Learn, Work, & Play

 Nature is a core element in who we are as human beings.
 We are a part of nature and are thereby drawn to it through deep primeval instincts.
 We find this throughout science, history and throughout our lives.
 Studies show a direct link of properly connecting us to nature and healthy living increases productivity in the work place, increases sales for businesses, and increases test scores for students.
 Cultures from around the world and throughout history have used art as a way to both document and inspire whether it be portraits, landscapes, or contemporary art there are almost always organizational elements or direct representation of nature.
 As we seek recreation and respite to balance and enhance our lives we find ourselves often connecting to nature, whether it is having plants in your apartment, sitting outside in the back yard or hiking a mountain we seek such connections.